huijing/slides/98-front-zurich-2022/README.md

 I've found that I haven't encountered this aspect of CSS grid implementation as much as I would have liked.
 It might be because at larger organisations, with proprietary codebases, most folks probably can't directly talk about what they are doing either.

 Thankfully, hypothetical scenarios are not proprietary, and we can use them as a basis for discussion today.
-A lot of commercial web applications make use of a component-based architecture.
+A lot of commercial web applications make use of a component-based architecture, with an emphasis on re-usable or composable components.